Fraud threats are a serious problem for many business organisations.

 - Scrutinize business bank accounts and other financial services accounts as often as you can.
 Most fraud cases are obvious but because management seldom checks what’s going on in the records, these fraudulent activities go unnoticed.

-- Use a secure financial management system.
+- Use a secure financial management or enterprise resource planning system.
 All of the above preventive measures are tied to this one.
-If you have reliable financial management software such as SunSystems, it immediately becomes easy to detect and prevent fraud almost automatically.
+If you have reliable financial management software such as SunSystems, or enterprise resource planning system link NetSuite, it immediately becomes easy to detect and prevent fraud almost automatically.

 Protecting your enterprise from fraud is crucial to business continuity.
 If you’d like to find out more about how the right financial software can help you to do this, get in touch with FinanSys, the #1 SunSystems implementation partner.